compute-tooling/compute-studio/old-docs/PRIVACY.md

 ### Promotional Communications

-You may opt out of receiving promotional communications from COMP by following the instructions in those communications.
+You may opt out of receiving promotional communications from Compute Studio by following the instructions in those communications.
 If you opt out, we may still send you non-promotional communications, such as those about your account or our ongoing business relations.

 ### Access, Erasure and Correction

 The laws in the European Economic Area and certain jurisdictions outside the United States, require us to provide users (to the extent those laws apply to such users) with information related to access, erasure and correction.
-Upon request COMP will provide you with information about whether we hold any of your personal information.
+Upon request Compute Studio will provide you with information about whether we hold any of your personal information.
 If you would like to review, delete or update your information, you may contact us using the contact information below.
 We will permit you to correct, amend, or delete information that is demonstrated to be inaccurate.
 We will respond to your request within a reasonable timeframe.
 Please note, because of the way we maintain certain services, after you delete or amend your information, residual copies may take a period of time before they are deleted from our active servers and may remain in our backup systems.
 You will need to provide sufficient identifying information, such as your name and email address and possible additional identifying information as a security precaution.

 ### Changes to this Privacy Policy